Osman II

 Osman II (عثمان ثانى ‘Osmān-i sānī; II.
 Osman; 3 November 1604 – 20 May 1622), also known as Osman the Young (Genç Osman), was the sultan of the Ottoman Empire from 26 February 1618 until his regicide on 20 May 1622.

 Early life

-Osman II was born at Topkapı Palace, Constantinople, the son of Sultan Ahmed I (1603-17) and one of his consorts Mahfiruz Hatun.
+Osman II was born at Topkapı Palace, Constantinople, the son of Sultan Ahmed I (1603-1617) and one of his consorts Mahfiruz Hatun.
 According to later traditions, at a young age, his mother had paid a great deal of attention to Osman's education, as a result of which Osman II became a known poet and was believed to have mastered many languages, including Arabic, Persian, Greek, Latin, and Italian; although this has since been refuted.
 Osman was born eleven months after his father Ahmed's transition to the throne.
 He was trained in the palace.
 According to foreign observers, he was one of the most cultured of Ottoman princes.

-Osman's failure to capture the throne at the death of his father Ahmed might have been caused by the absence of a mother to lobby in his favour; his own mother was probably already dead or in exile.
+Osman's failure to capture the throne at the death of his father Ahmed might have been caused by the absence of a mother to lobby in his favour; his own mother was already dead by 1617.